oslabs-beta/indiK8or/README.md

       timeout: 600
    ```

-13. Apply the yaml file by running below command, and replace 'filePath' with the path of your yaml file
+13. Apply the yaml file by running below command, and replace 'filePath' with the path of your yaml file. <br>
     ` kubectl apply -f 'filePath' `

-    Here is an example if your yaml file resides in your desktop folder:
+    Here is an example if your yaml file resides in your desktop folder:<br>
     ` kubectl apply -f /Users/Ivy/Desktop/newMap.yaml `

 14. Install [grype](https://github.com/anchore/grype).